AvakyanK/TeorVer/README.md

 k - number of occurrences of the event;
 p - probability of occurrence of one event.
 Result:
-probability of occurrence of a possible value of k from n independent trials
+probability of occurrence of a possible value of k from n independent trials.